Wivoid/WeatherApp/README.md

 # ☁️ Simple Weather App (PyQt5)
 This is a desktop weather forecasting application built using Python and PyQt5.
 This project serves as my final work, concluding the course of studying the PyQt5 framework.
-In my  edu     repository, you can find a detailed review of the entire development process and other learning materials.
+In my [edu repository](https://github.com/Wivoid/edu), you can find a detailed review of the entire development process and other learning materials.

-## 🚀 Getting StartedTo run the application, you must install dependencies and configure the OpenWeatherMap API key.
+## 🚀 Getting Started
+To run the application, you must install dependencies and configure the OpenWeatherMap API key.

 ### 1. Requirements and API Key Acquisition
 The application relies on external weather data, requiring a unique API key.